 Professional MIDI Files

 General MIDI was the catalyst for the explosion of solo, duo and trio bands that emerged in the 1990's and shows no signs of slowing.
 These performers use Professional MIDI Files to boost on stage sound.
-Today, there are millions of musicians around the world using Professional MIDI File backing tracks created by Hit Trax and peer producers.
-Hit Trax MIDI began in in 1983 and is regarded as a world leader in MIDI File backing tracks.
-We couldn't have achieved that honour without General MIDI.
+Today, there are millions of musicians around the world using MIDI Files created by Hit Trax and peer producers.

 Download MIDI Files - Download @ Hit Trax !